vacu9708/Tools-etc/spring/Basic/readme.md

 In Java, an interface defines a set of requirements that a class implementing that interface must provide.<br>

 # Spring core
-- ### Inversion of control
+### Inversion of control
 Instead of a program controlling the objects it uses, the control is shifted to a separate framework.<br>
 [Dependency injection](https://github.com/vacu9708/Fundamental-knowledge/tree/main/Development%20methodology/Object%20Oriented%20Programming) is automated by the spring annotation **@Autowired**.<br>
 @Autowired are included in some annotations such as @Component, @Controller, @Service, etc in Spring.

+### Auto allocation of classes
+Spring scans for classes annotated with @Component (and other stereotype annotations like @Service, @Repository, etc.) and creates instances of those classes as beans

 # MVC pattern
 - **Model**: is data layer responsible for database.